 Age-Restricted Sales Training

-Effective training on how to conduct age-restricted sales is critical.
-Your training should cover the “Why,” “What” and “How” of age-restricted sales just for c-stores.
+Effective convenience store training on how to responsibly sell alcohol, tobacco, and other age-restricted products should cover the “Why,” “What” and “How” of age-restricted sales specifically for your store.

 - What products are classified as age-restricted?
 Products like alcohol and lotto tickets are easy to identify.
 Tobacco products can sometimes be harder for employees to identify.
 For example, do customers have to be a certain age to purchase e-cigarettes, vape refills, paper rollers, or lighters?
 Another part of the “what” question involves the different age requirements for certain products, especially tobacco.
-In almost all locations, it is illegal to sell tobacco and tobacco products to anyone under the age of 18.
-In some counties and states, it is illegal to sell to anyone under 19 or 21 years of age.
+The federal guidelines have changed the legal age to buy tobacco is 21.
+A few local areas have enacted rules that try to circumvent the federal law.
 Make sure you train, test, and follow-up with employees to ensure they understand all the age restrictions that exist at your store.

 - How do I effectively sell age-restricted products?
 To help ensure compliance with age restriction laws, your employees must be trained on how to check IDs.
 For tobacco products, employees should be trained to check ID of anyone who looks under the age of 27.
 For alcohol, they should be trained to check ID for anyone who looks under the age of 35.
 Your age-restricted sales training should include tips on how to spot a fake ID as well as strategies to balance customer service with checking IDs and, if necessary, refusing sales.